top of page

 1. Power Continuity

-Generators, fuel contracts, transfer switches, battery buffers, and load-planning tools to keep critical nodes alive.
-The key is identifying dual-use investments—a community generator that powers a recreation center during normal operations but serves as an emergency shelter backup during disasters justifies itself through daily use while providing crisis capability.
+Generators, fuel contracts, transfer switches, battery buffers, and load-planning tools keep critical nodes alive.
+The key is identifying dual-use investments.
+For example, a community generator can power a recreation center during normal operations but serve as an emergency shelter backup during disasters.

 2. Communications & Connectivity